NCL Teledermatology/Dermoscopy

 • all patients with acute onset and/or rapidly spreading severe rashes involving >50% of body surface area should be referred urgently to the on call SpR.

-The following patients should be referred routinely to the Dermatology service:
+The following exclusions should be referred routinely to the General Dermatology service via eRS (not teledermatolgy):

 • patients with anogenital skin lesions